Sophie Tompson and Jen Clark

 Autism is a diagnosis which is attributed to three main characteristics: social interaction, social communication, and repetitive behaviours.
 It is more prevalent for men and can present with different characteristics for women.

-We do not implement communication strategies based on diagnoses, we focus on our assessed communication and mental health profiles for each person.
+We do not implement communication strategies based on diagnoses, we focus on our assessed communication profile of each person, taking into account their individual abilities and difficulties.
 Here are some of the areas where autistic people may need support, and the strategies we may employ to help them.

 An autistic person may find it hard to process nonverbal cues, such as facial expressions and tone of voice.
 So it is essential these nuances in communication are explained within court.
 For example, if someone is being sarcastic, some autistic people will find this difficult to identify.

 Additionally, some autistic people have strong language skills, but find it hard to understand what is expected of them within a communication exchange.
 They may repeat information using the same words or become tangential on a topic they prefer.
 When supporting vulnerable people to either give instructions or during evidence, it is important to signpost topics to focus their attention and when required prompt them to use their own words.

 Some autistic people find it easier to understand and process information, but might struggle to express themselves.
 Multiple strategies can be initiated for people with expressive difficulties, such as more frequent breaks, being given an adequate time to process and answer questions, using more specific prompt questions to elicit more detail and so on.

 Some autistic people may find it difficult to recognise other people’s feelings and emotions, or to express their own.
 If this is the case with someone we are supporting, it is usually raised within the report and during the ground rules hearing, so those within court do not draw negative inference due to difficulties displaying or processing emotion.
 Also, in court sometimes it is appropriate to ask what emotions a witness is displaying, to check that the autistic person is processing this additional information, and if not it can be explained.